Finiteness of hyperbolic entropy for holomorphic foliations with non-degenerate singularities: Mesh of transversals and initial covering

 \subsection{Initial covering}

 Now, we want to build an initial covering of $\wt{\set{T}}$ on which we control the orthogonal projection and the flow in hyperbolic time $3h_1$.
 This is the covering that we progessively refine by Lemma~\ref{lemref} in order to apply Proposition~\ref{reducorthproj}.
 As we did for the transversals, let us begin by stating what we wish for our covering.
+See also properties (H1) and (H1)' in~\cite[p.~615]{DNSII}.